mlflow/mlflow/docs/source/search-syntax.rst

 Syntax
 ------

-A search filter can be one or more expressions joined by the ``AND`` keyword.
+A search filter is one or more expressions joined by the ``AND`` keyword.
 The syntax does not support ``OR``.
 Each expression has three parts: an identifier on the left-hand side (LHS), a comparator, and constant on the right-hand side (RHS).